 Maintain a safe home for your dog

-Bringing a new dog home is a moment of joy!
-Choose the best food, buy cute toys, schedule the first vet visit, and make sure your new friend is up to date on vaccinations.
+Bringing a new puppy home is a joyous occasion!
+You’ll carefully select the best dog food, prepare some adorable toys, schedule its first vet checkup, and ensure your new friend has received all the necessary vaccinations.

-Here are some things to keep in mind as you prepare your home for your new companion:
+Here are some things to consider when preparing a home for your new companion:

 Food